-Design Studio 1992: “Cairo and the Medieval City” &”Urban Regeneration in Medieval Cairo,” in Cairo, Egypt, Seminar Curriculum
+Design Studio 1992: “Cairo and the Medieval City” and “Urban Regeneration in Medieval Cairo,” in Cairo, Egypt, Seminar Curriculum

 Abstract

-The Design Studio from Spring 1992, led by Drs.
-François Vigier and Mona Serageldin, focused on urban regeneration in the Medieval sector of Cairo, Egypt.
+The Design Studio from Spring 1992, led by François Vigier and Mona Serageldin, focused on urban regeneration in the Medieval sector of Cairo, Egypt.

-Two reports use maps and photos to propose preservation solutions for buildings in the Darb Qirmiz area, the Darb al-Asfar area, and the northern Gamalia region of Medieval Cairo.
-Teaching scenarios range from realistic issues, to illustrative examples.
-Students modeled this detailed survey of Cairo’s historic district in a collaborative report based on their study.
+Two reports used maps and photos to propose preservation solutions for buildings in the Darb Qirmiz area, the Darb al-Asfar area, and the northern Gamalia region of Medieval Cairo.
+Teaching scenarios included realistic issues as well as illustrative examples.
+Students modeled these detailed surveys of Cairo’s historic districts in a collaborative report based on their study.
+This topic was repeated for Design Studios from 1998, 1999, and 2000, hosted by the Unit for Housing and Urbanization at Harvard University’s Graduate School of Design.

-Documents from 1992 include a full Report on “Cairo and the Medieval City” prepared by Drs.
-Vigier and Serageldin, followed by a student paper on “Medieval Cairo” (by Eurico Francisco and Georg Schrom).
-Finally, is a contextual overview titled “Urban Context: The Greater Cairo Region.”
-This topic was repeated for Design Studios from 1998, 1999 and 2000, offered by the Unit for Housing and Urbanization.
+Documents from 1992 include a full Report on “Cairo and the Medieval City” prepared by Vigier and Serageldin, followed by a student paper on “Medieval Cairo” by Eurico Francisco and Georg Schrom.
+Also included is a contextual overview titled “Urban Context: The Greater Cairo Region.”

 See related I2UD projects below